JIATech/windows-auto-text-writer/README.md

 ## 🐛 Troubleshooting

 ### Application doesn't find the window:
-- Use a distinctive part of the window title (e.g., "MU La Plata" instead of "MU La Plata 99B Server")
+- Use a distinctive part of the window title
 - Make sure the window is open and visible
 - If there are multiple windows with the same text, check the log to see which one it's using